Fluffernuttersandwich/Better7D2DbyFNS/README.md

 I don't keep track of which mods are server side or client side, so don't ask me.

-I don't have experience with dedicated servers, so I am the wrong person to ask you to troubleshoot that area.
+I don't have experience with dedicated servers, so I am the wrong person to ask to troubleshoot that area.

 A general rule of thumb I learned is this; simple xml mods are generally server side.